wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

    :alt: A battery flag is just a small piece of plastic that fits in the battery connector.

 - Using battery flags (a piece of plastic placed in the battery connector) is a common way to indicate that a battery has been charged.
 Battery flags can also be easily 3D printed.

+- Fastening down the robot-side and charger-side SB connectors will help reduce wire strain and protect electrical parts.

+- Handles for SB50 contacts can be purchased or 3D printed to help avoid pulling on the leads while connecting or disconnecting batteries.

+- Some teams sew battery carrying straps from old seatbelts or other flat nylon that fit around the battery to help prevent carrying by leads.